I’ve submitted my own films to film festivals many times and I have to tell you, film festivals can really annoy filmmakers.

-9. Filmmakers who want us to watch their films online
+9. Filmmakers who want us to watch their films on DVD

-You mean you want me to watch this through an internet connection that might mean that your movie skips or stalls?
-Worse yet, it might screen on a very small player to avoid connectivity issues.
+You mean you want me to watch this through an iold computer that has a DVD player that might mean your movie skips or stalls?
 Are you happy with that?

 10. Filmmakers who send bad production stills